Molotov–Ribbentrop Pact: Postwar commentary on motives of Stalin and Hitler

-E. H. Carr, a frequent defender of Soviet policy, stated: "In return for 'non-intervention' Stalin secured a breathing space of immunity from German attack."
+E. H. Carr stated: "In return for 'non-intervention' Stalin secured a breathing space of immunity from German attack."
 According to Carr, the "bastion" created by means of the pact "was and could only be, a line of defense against potential German attack."
 According to Carr, an important advantage was that "if Soviet Russia had eventually to fight Hitler, the Western Powers would already be involved."
 However, during the last decades, that view has been disputed.
-Historian Werner Maser stated that "the claim that the Soviet Union was at the time threatened by Hitler, as Stalin supposed ... is a legend, to whose creators Stalin himself belonged.
+Historian Werner Maser - who served the German army during the second World War - stated that "the claim that the Soviet Union was at the time threatened by Hitler, as Stalin supposed ... is a legend, to whose creators Stalin himself belonged.
 In Maser's view, "neither Germany nor Japan were in a situation [of] invading the USSR even with the least perspective [sic] of success," which must not have been known to Stalin.
 Carr further stated that for a long time, the primary motive of Stalin's sudden change of course was assumed to be the fear of German aggressive intentions.
 On the other hand, Soviet-born Australian historical writer Alex Ryvchin characterized the pact as "a Soviet deal with the devil, which contained a secret protocol providing for the remaining independent states of East-Central Europe to be treated as courses on some debauched degustation menu for two of the greatest monsters in history."

-Many Polish newspapers published numerous articles claiming that Russia must apologise to Poland for the pact.

 Two weeks after Soviet armies had entered the Baltic states, Berlin requested Finland to permit the transit of German troops, and five weeks later Hitler issued a secret directive "to take up the Russian problem, to think about war preparations," a war whose objective would include establishment of a Baltic confederation.

 A number of German historians have debunked the claim that Operation Barbarossa was a preemptive strike, such as Andreas Hillgruber, Rolf-Dieter Müller, and Christian Hartmann, but they also acknowledge that the Soviets were aggressive to their neighbors.

+Stalin's daughter, Svetlana Alliluyeva, "remembered her father saying after [the war]: 'Together with the Germans we would have been invincible'."